 Technology and Research

 The curriculum for Technology and Research in the fourth grade has several goals.
-Students are engaged in appropriate uses of Chromebooks and technology in general while also understanding the school’s acceptable use policy, improving keyboarding skills, and navigating various Google Education apps and other online tools.
+Students are engaged in appropriate uses of Chromebooks and technology in general while understanding the school’s acceptable use policy, improving keyboarding skills, and navigating various Google Education apps and other online tools.
 Fourth grade students develop problem-solving, critical thinking, and collaboration skills, and guest speakers are often invited to share real-world examples of how technology is utilized.

 The art program teaches students to interpret and understand the world from the artist’s point of view.
 Students learn to recognize and use the concepts of design and composition which are the building blocks of art.
 We strongly encourage experimentation.
 Art is integrated into many aspects of school life, supporting the Science, English, and History programs with interdisciplinary projects.
 Student work is always on display around the school and in the art building.
 The art department presents an art show each spring in which every student is represented.
 Our goal is for students to create work which expresses their individuality by providing them with the necessary technical skills and with the opportunities to experiment and invent.